ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 upon startup via command line parameters.

 This does not mean CS has a perfect memory management system.
 Merely that it is extremely fast.
-It is based on mark/release, so it allocates space rapidly, and at the end of the volley, it releases all the space it used back into its own pool.
+It is based on mark/release (a kind of onion layer), so it allocates space rapidly, and at the end of the volley, it releases all the space it used back into its own pool.
 In the diagram below under Memory Allocation you have a list of all the areas of memory that are preallocated.